Cook–Levin theorem: Contributions

 combinatorial problems", generated renewed interest in Cook's paper by providing a list of 21 NP-complete problems.
+Karp also introduced the notion of completeness used in the current definition of NP-completeness (i.e., by polynomial-time many-one reduction).
 Cook and Karp each received a Turing Award for this work.

-The theoretical interest in NP-completeness was also enhanced by the work of Theodore P. Baker, John Gill, and Robert Solovay who showed, in 1975, that solving NP-problems in oracle machine models requires exponential time.
+The theoretical interest in NP-completeness was also enhanced by the work of Theodore P. Baker, John Gill, and Robert Solovay who showed, in 1975, that solving NP-problems in certain oracle machine models requires exponential time.
 That is, there exists an oracle A such that, for all subexponential deterministic-time complexity classes T, the relativized complexity class NPA is not a subset of TA.
 In particular, for this oracle, PA ≠ NPA.

 In the USSR, a result equivalent to Baker, Gill, and Solovay's was published in 1969 by M. Dekhtiar.
 Later Leonid Levin's paper, "Universal search problems", was published in 1973, although it was mentioned in talks and submitted for publication a few years earlier.

 Levin's approach was slightly different from Cook's and Karp's in that he considered search problems, which require finding solutions rather than simply determining existence.
 He provided six such NP-complete search problems, or universal problems.

 Additionally he found for each of these problems an algorithm that solves it in optimal time (in particular, these algorithms run in polynomial time if and only if P = NP).

 Definitions

-A decision problem is in NP if it can be solved by a non-deterministic algorithm in polynomial time.
+A decision problem is in NP if it can be decided by a nondeterministic Turing machine in polynomial time.

 An instance of the Boolean satisfiability problem is a Boolean expression that combines Boolean variables using Boolean operators.

-An expression is satisfiable if there is some assignment of truth values to the variables that makes the entire expression true.
+Such an expression is satisfiable if there is some assignment of truth values to the variables that makes the entire expression true.